-- 201. Dr. Moline's disparagement of Johnson's Baby Powder and Shower to Shower talc products for her own aggrandizement harmed LTL. - 202.
-As discussed above, Dr. Moline repeated her false statement multiple times over the years, ensuring they would reach the public, particularly through the press such as Time Magazine. - 203.
+- 221. Dr. Moline knew that LTL's principal place of business was in New Jersey.
+She targeted New Jersey with her false statements, and New Jersey is the focal point of her false statements. - 222.
+As discussed above, Dr. Moline repeated her false statements multiple times over the years, ensuring they would reach the public, particularly through the press such as Time Magazine. - 223.
 Her Article became available online on October 10, 2019.
-In October 2019, the call center handling the Consumer business of Johnson & Johnson saw a significant increase in contacts. - 204.
+In October 2019, the call center handling the Consumer business of Johnson & Johnson saw a significant increase in contacts. - 224.
 The sales volume and profits from Johnson's Baby Powder declined in 2019 and again in 2020.
 And an ever-increasing percentage of Johnson's Baby Powder sales was the corn starch-based version compared to the talc-based version.
-Dr. Moline's statements and the resulting publicity were a substantial cause of this sales decline. - 205.
+Dr. Moline's statements and the resulting publicity were a substantial cause of this sales decline. - 225.
 LTL announced in May 2020 its discontinuation of talc-based Johnson's Baby Powder in the United States and Canada.
 As the press release at the time explained: "Demand for talc-based Johnson's Baby Powder in North America ha[d] been declining due in large part to changes in consumer habits and fueled by misinformation around the safety of the product and a constant barrage of litigation advertising."
-The Moline Article is a central element of that misinformation. - 206.
-LTL also incurred substantial costs as a direct result of Dr. Moline's false statements.
+The Moline Article is a central element of that misinformation.

+- 226. LTL also incurred substantial costs as a direct result of Dr. Moline's false statements.
 Among other costs, LTL spent millions of dollars in fees paid to attorneys, expert witnesses, and other professionals to investigate, respond to, defend against, and otherwise counteract Dr. Moline's false statements.
-That included deposing Dr. Moline multiple times regarding her Article.

-207. Indeed, Dr. Moline's false statements have forced LTL to file this lawsuit to correct the record.
+That included deposing Dr. Moline multiple times regarding her Article. - 227.
+Indeed, Dr. Moline's false statements have forced LTL to file this lawsuit to correct the record.